ghiscoding/multiple-select-vanilla/README.md

   - `showOkButton` to add an "OK" button at the end of the multiple select option list (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options25))
   - `showSearchClear` show a clear button on the search filter input (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options34))
   - `diacriticParser` custom parser to normalize diacritic signs when filtering select list (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options35))
+  - Dark Mode theme

 ## CSP Compliance
-The library is now CSP (Content Security Policy) compliant since `v0.6.0`, however there are some exceptions to be aware of.
+The library is now CSP (Content Security Policy) compliant, however there are some exceptions to be aware of.
 When using any html string as template (with `textTemplate`, `labelTemplate`, `renderOptionLabelAsHtml` or `useSelectOptionLabelToHtml`), you will not be fully compliant unless you return `TrustedHTML`.
-You can achieve this by using the `sanitizer` method in combo with [DOMPurify](https://github.com/cure53/DOMPurify) to return `TrustedHTML` as shown below and with that in place you will again be CSP compliant.
+You can achieve this by using the `sanitizer` method in combo with [DOMPurify](https://github.com/cure53/DOMPurify) to return `TrustedHTML` as shown below and with that in place you will be CSP compliant.

 ```typescript
 import DOMPurify from 'dompurify';